EpicEric/sandhole/book/src/cli.md

       <b>--allow-requested-ports</b>
           Allow user-requested ports.
 By default, ports are always random

+      <b>--quota-per-user</b> &lt;MAX&gt;
+          How many services can be exposed for a single user at once.
+          Doesn&#39;t apply to admin users.

+          Each user is distinguished by their key fingerprint or, in the case of API logins, by their username.

+          By default, no limit is set.

       <b>--random-subdomain-seed</b> &lt;SEED&gt;
           Which value to seed with when generating random subdomains, for